Le patchouli made in Indonesia

 The oil is contained in the epidermis, in the stem, in the downy leaves, mainly in the 3 youngest.

-The first harvest takes place when the plant is on average 7 months old, and then at 4-month intervals.
-Several harvests can be carried out on plants located at higher altitudes, unlike in lowland areas where the plants are often uprooted after the first harvest.
+The first harvest takes place when the plant is 7 months old on average, then at 4-month intervals.
+Several harvests can be carried out on plants located at altitude, unlike low areas where the vines are often pulled up at the first harvest.

 Post-harvest techniques:

-The leaves are dried in the sun for about 5 hours and then placed on
+The leaves are dried for about 5 hours in the sun and then placed in the

 In perfumery :